 Current Project News

 Click on the individual links to the left for current updates to CIP projects in Broomfield.
-HERE is a map that shows all active CIP projects, and projects that are slated to begin this year.
+HERE is a map that shows all active CIP projects, and projects that are slated to begin in the next year.

 CIP Citizen Project Requests

-If there is an area of the City that you would like to see improved, please submit a CIP Request form.
-All requests are reviewed by an interdepartmental committee.
+If there is an area of the City that you would like to see improved, please submit a CIP Citizen Project Request form.
+All requests are reviewed by the CIP Citizen Request Committee.
 See form for details.
 HERE are the drainage improvement criteria.

 5-Year Capital Improvement Project Plan